ctools/ctools/doc/source/users/tutorials/quickstart/skymap.rst

   .. admonition:: What you will learn

-     You will learn how to use the :ref:`ctskymap` tool to **generate a sky map from the selected CTA event data**.
+     You will learn how to use the :ref:`ctskymap` tool to **generate a sky map from the selected event data**.

 Now let's have a look into the selected data by generating a sky map.
 You do this with the :ref:`ctskymap` tool as follows: